Huegoxaga/notes/algorithm/practice.md

 - Output:
   - `True` if the binary tree is balanced
+    - For a balanced tree, no 2 leaf nodes differ in distance from the root by more than 1
 - Assumption:
   - Return `True` when tree is empty
 - Solution:

-  - Check depth of nodes from from top to bottom - `O(n^2)`
+  - Check depth difference between left and right child for all nodes - `O(n^2)`
-    - Parent node height equals the max height of right or left child trees plus one
+    - Parent node height equals the max height between right and left child trees plus one
     - `O(n^2)` as each node will check all its child nodes for height difference
     - From the example below, each `isBalance()` will trigger the `getDepth()`, `2n` times
   ```py
   def getDepth(node): # Define a function to return the depth of any given node
       if not node: return 0